SergeiBabko/new-comic-book/README.md

 </p>

 # New Comic Book Theme
-Maded by Segich (Sergei Babko, Belarus) with the support of <a href="https://boards.dingoonity.org/profile/simpleasy/" target="_blank">SimplEasy</a> and <a href="https://boards.dingoonity.org/profile/jutley/" target="_blank">Jutleys</a> for RetroFW for LDK game system.
+Made by Segich (Sergei Babko, Belarus) with the support of <a href="https://boards.dingoonity.org/profile/simpleasy/" target="_blank">SimplEasy</a> and <a href="https://boards.dingoonity.org/profile/jutley/" target="_blank">Jutleys</a> for RetroFW for LDK game system.
 This skin  will be works with all game handhelds with RetroFW on board.

 <p align="center">